Upon completion of CHA, students will

 Each student participates in a seminar focused on issues of personal and social development.
 In small group discussions, students explore topics such as interpersonal communication, family and peer relationships, choosing a university, civic responsibility, and the relationship of the program's theme to their own lives.

 An Academy reunion will take place in the following September.
-Students will be asked to return to the MSU campus for a reunion to renew friendships, evaluate the academy, and receive certificates of achievement during a ceremony honoring Academy graduates.
+Students will be asked to return to the Murray State campus for a reunion to renew friendships, evaluate the academy, and receive certificates of achievement during a ceremony honoring Academy graduates.
 Parents are also invited to the reunion and will be given an opportunity to ask questions and receive information about college life.